DonJayamanne/pythonVSCode/CONTRIBUTING.md

 Clone the repo into any directory, open that directory in VSCode, and use the `Extension` launch option within VSCode.

-### Debugging the Python Extension Debugger

-The easiest way to debug the Python Debugger (in our opinion) is to clone this git repo directory into [your](https://code.visualstudio.com/docs/extensions/install-extension#_your-extensions-folder) extensions directory.
-From there use the `Extension + Debugger` launch option.

 ### Coding Standards

 Information on our coding standards can be found [here](https://github.com/Microsoft/vscode-jupyter/blob/main/CODING_STANDARDS.md).
-We have CI tests to ensure the code committed will adhere to the above coding standards. \*You can run this locally by executing the command `npx gulp precommit` or use the `precommit` Task.
+We have CI tests to ensure the code committed will adhere to the above coding standards.

 Messages displayed to the user must be localized using/created constants from/in the [localize.ts](https://github.com/Microsoft/vscode-jupyter/blob/main/src/client/common/utils/localize.ts) file.